commanded/commanded/README.md

 ### Greg Young's Event Store

+Greg's [Event Store](https://geteventstore.com/) is an open-source, functional database with Complex Event Processing in JavaScript.
+It can run as a cluster of nodes containing the same data, which remains available for writes provided at least half the nodes are alive and connected.

 This adapter uses the [Extreme](https://github.com/exponentially/extreme) Elixir TCP client to connect to the Event Store.

 1. Add `commanded_extreme_adapter` to your list of dependencies in `mix.exs`: